Diffusion Models as Stochastic Quantization in Lattice Field Theory: Diffusion Models for Lattice Scalar Fields

-The likelihood computation method described in Section~\ref{subsec:continious} enables us to estimate the action for the field configurations generated by the trained diffusion model.
+The likelihood computation method described in Section~\ref{subsec:continious} enables us to estimate the action for the field configurations generated by the trained DM.
 By comparing the action estimation from the trained DMs with the true action, see Eq.~(\ref{eq:phi4action}), we can confirm whether the DM has captured the underlying physics correctly.
 For this purpose, we first generate an ensemble of field configurations using the trained DM.
 We then compute the likelihoods, $q(\phi)$, for these configurations using the probability flow ODE approach.
 By applying the change-of-variable formula, we are able to compute the action values for these field configurations, as

 where the constant term $Z$ has been omitted.
 In Fig.~\ref{fig:action} we compare the evaluated effective action with the one obtained directly from the physical action, i.e., Eq.~\eqref{eq:phi4action}.
 The black dashed line means the $x-$axis is proportional to the $y-$axis, and the green sites are action values estimated from the probabilistic ODE (on the $x-$axis) and calculated from the physical action (on the $y-$axis).